marcschuler/traefik-examples/README.md

 # Traefik Examples
-A few examples for traefik reverse proxy.
+A few practical examples for traefik reverse proxy.
 Every folder contains an example which showcases one specific usecase for traefik.